Mission 26 · Stage 3

 3

-Both variables grow by 1 — lapNumber is the lap, totalPresses counts every press.
+Both numbers grow by 1 — lapNumber is the lap, totalPresses counts every press.

 totalPresses = totalPresses + 1;